CityOfBoston/digital/services-js/README.md

 }
 ```

-Our code base abstract the server (Hapi.js) implentation on a top layer module at `modules-js/hapi-common/src/hapi-common.ts`, here it expands the reporting tool to handle 404 errors as well among other things.
+Our code base abstracts the server (Hapi.js) implementation on a top layer module at `modules-js/hapi-common/src/hapi-common.ts`, here it expands the reporting tool to handle 404 errors as well among other things.
 Although reporting an error only requires the error message/payload, `rollbar.error(error)` going forward we should be more verbose in the errors we log; `rollbar.error(e, request.raw.req)`

 ##### Ex.
 ```javascript